boxyhq/website/docs/retraced/architecture/hashing-formula.md

 1. `%` -- any percent symbols (`%`) should be converted to `%25`
 1. `:` -- any colons (`:`) should be converted to `%3A`

-Further, any values in the `FIELDS` section should also have the following escapes applied in a second pass:
+Further, any values in the `fields` section should also have the following escapes applied in a second pass:

 1. `=` -- any equals signs (`=`) should be converted to `%3D`
 1. `;` -- any semicolons (`;`) should be converted to `%3B`